JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/structure_aware_navbar.md

 Run the project by using the Gradle [runIde task](https://plugins.jetbrains.com/docs/intellij/gradle-prerequisites.html#running-a-simple-gradle-based-intellij-platform-plugin).

-Open the <path>test.simple</path> file and select any property.
+Open the <path>test.simple</path> file and put caret in any property.
 On the top line in navigation bar you will see the name of the property with icon and the path to it.

 ![Structure Aware Navbar](structure_aware_navbar.png)